• Skip to primary navigation

 • Lemon – sliced super thin and into tiny little pieces for the occasional, wonderfully bright pop of flavor.

-• Lemony dressing – we make a dressing that is very similar to our popular lemon salad dressing and it just brings it all together.
+• Lemony dressing – we make a dressing that is very similar to my popular lemon salad dressing and it just brings it all together.

 About the lemon

-We need to talk to you about the little lemon slices that are in here.
-They're so tiny that you might not think they would be of much use, but every time one finds its way onto your fork your mouth will explode with the most beautiful fresh lemony taste.
+We need to talk to you about the little lemon slices in here.
+They’re so tiny that you might not think they would be of much use, but every time one finds its way onto your fork, your mouth will explode with the most beautiful, fresh, lemony taste.
 They make the salad.

-Or some of us think they make the salad.
-One of our taste testers asked for fewer lemon slices on his second helping, which didn't make any sense at all to the rest of us who fully believe that they were the best part of this roasted broccoli salad.
+Or, some of us think they make the salad.
+One of our taste testers asked for fewer lemon slices on his second helping, which didn’t make any sense to the rest of us, who fully believed that they were the best part of this roasted broccoli salad.

 Roasted broccoli salad in a glass bowl